Introduction

 Advanced Lighting

-Advanced lighting settings control the complexity and realism of the lighting in the game, including effects like HDR (High Dynamic Range) and dynamic lights.
-These settings can greatly enhance the visual experience but are also among the most demanding on the GPU.
-Players on lower-end systems may need to lower or disable these settings to achieve smoother gameplay.
+The advanced lighting settings control the degree of complexity and realism of lighting in the game, including HDR-High Dynamic Range and dynamic lights.
+These can dramatically elevate the visual experience but are immensely stressful on the GPU.
+Players with systems that are rather on the lower end may want to consider lowering or disabling such options for smooth gameplay.

-The multiplayer and co-op modes in Splinter Cell: Blacklist add another layer of complexity when considering system requirements.
-These modes often involve more players, larger maps, and a higher demand on network and system resources.
-As such, players who are primarily interested in multiplayer or co-op gameplay should aim to meet or exceed the recommended system requirements.
+The addition of multiplayer and co-op modes to Splinter Cell: Blacklist adds even more layers of complexity to system requirements.
+These modes typically involve many more players, larger maps, and greater demands on the network and system resources.
+Hence, those who choose multiplayer or co-op gameplay over anything else should try to meet or exceed the recommended system requirement.

 Network Performance